GerbilSoft/rvthtool/README.md

 * GameCube: Not encrypted.
 * Wii: May be encrypted using the RVT-R debug key, or not encrypted.

-Wii disc images encrypted using the RVT-R debug key are currently playable on the [Dolphin emulator](https://dolphin-emu.org/) and on retail consoles with a USB loader, if the image is re-encrypted and fakesigned using the retail keys.
+Wii disc images encrypted using the RVT-R debug key are playable on the [Dolphin emulator](https://dolphin-emu.org/) with no changes.
+They can also be used on retail consoles with a USB loader if the image is re-encrypted and fakesigned using the retail encryption key.

 Unencrypted Wii disc images are not currently usable on Dolphin or retail consoles.
 I have been working on adding unencrypted image support to Dolphin